hamsburger/Selenium-Note-Taker-/README.md

 - Note printing prints out a python list, which is not human-readable.
 - A User cannot reformat all indents they've accidentally indented one level too far.
 A TkInter Text Editor should allow the user to visualize their notes and reconfigure indents.
+- User should be able to query their notes.
+- Software should suggest correlating information between notes that have been taken.
+- Software should consolidate user's knowledge of notes by testing user.
 &nbsp;
 ## HOWTO Important KeyCommands:
 ### Output Notes Into File : '\<ctrl\>+c':